FravBox/YagCCs/Thread Management/readme.md

+This will work as-is but it is currently missing the thread list part.
+To do:
+- thread list cc
+- add images
+- finish writing how to install and such

 # THREAD MANAGEMENT - ABOUT
 **A set of custom commands for all sorts of Thread features!**
 There are 4 custom commands.
 You must use at least 2 of them.
 The other 2 are optional.